How to Create PostgreSQL Tables With psql and pgAdmin

 Step 2: Select Database

-Select the database by executing the "\c" command:
+You can select the database by executing the "\c" command:

 \c example